kbridson/rails-demos-and-deets-2021-test/demo-simple-forms.md

 ---
-title: 'Demo 6: Passing Data from View to Controller'
+title: 'Passing Data from View to Controller with Simple Forms'
 ---

 # {{ page.title }}